Museum + School Opportunities

 MINIMUM QUALIFICATIONS:

-Framingham State University conducts criminal history and sexual offender record checks on recommended finalists prior to final employment for all positions.
-Framingham State University is an equal opportunity employer.
-Members of underrepresented or minoritized groups, women, veterans, persons with disabilities, and all persons committed to equity, diversity, and inclusive excellence are strongly encouraged to apply.
+- Members of underrepresented groups, minorities, women, veterans, persons with disabilities, and all persons committed to diversity and inclusive excellence are strongly encouraged to apply.

 Thank you for your interest in volunteering at the Danforth!
 Right now we are identifying more ways for you to volunteer.
 Check here often as we will be posting opportunities as they arise.